axelayala1988/ace/user-skel/repos/hot/hot-appsec/lab-guide/content/04-Davis Security Score/index.md

 ```
 ## Jenkin Pipeline

 The Jenkins pipeline is the same as the one from exercise 2.
-This time we deployed the "xxxxxx" project, instead of "unguard".
+This time we deployed the `synthetic` project, instead of `unguard`.

 ```groovy
 ENVS_FILE = "monaco/environments.yaml"